cannawen/metric_units_reddit_bot/README.md

 ---
 The bot finds comments with imperial units, and replies with metric units.

-There is a chance it will reply to certain triggers like "good bot" ([see spoilers for what the triggers are](https://github.com/cannawen/metric_units_reddit_bot/blob/master/test/snark-test.js)).
+There is a chance it will reply to certain triggers like "good bot" ([see here for what the triggers are](https://github.com/cannawen/metric_units_reddit_bot/blob/master/test/snark-test.js)).

 See [./test/converter-test.js](https://github.com/cannawen/metric_units_reddit_bot/blob/master/test/converter-test.js) for what conversions are currently supported, and [see the Tracker for what's coming up next](https://www.pivotaltracker.com/n/projects/2091572)